jplasmeier/GameSearchSolver/README.md

 }
 ```

 First, a helper method is used to find the index of the blank tile.
 Then, some arithmetic is done based on that index which determines whether or not the blank tile can be moved in a given direction.
 For example, if the blank space is "on the bottom row", it cannot be moved down.
 For the 8-puzzle, "on the bottom row" means that the index is greater than 5.
+The indices 0-5 are the top two rows, and the indices 6-8 are the bottom row.
 Similar definitions are used for the other moves.

 To get a list of valid moves, simply take each move, and if it is valid, add it to a list.
 This makes finding the successor states as simple as calling one method, `getValidMoves()`.

 ### Managing Game State

 There are a few public methods of NPuzzleState governing tile movement that are used by the GameSolver class.
 These are `randomizeState(), move(), and getValidMoves()`.
 Additionally, the public methods `printState()` and `isGoalState()` are defined, as well as getters and setters for the `gameBoard` (state) and `pathCost` member fields.

 ### A* Search